 I have also practised photography since the early 1980s, beginning with a Foca Sport II (an old 1960s French-made camera with a beautiful Angenieux fixed lens).
 I then practised on a more advanced Canon AE1 Program (from 1981 onwards), and I learned the Art of development in the dark room all by myself, focusing on black & white.

 In 1996, I discovered digital photography – being an Internet pioneer – with one of Canon‘s first digital cameras brought by one of his Unisys colleagues direct from Japan: Canon’s Powershot 600.
 It was using bespoke proprietary tiny floppy disks.
-The quality was amazing considering the date and it took digital cameras a long time to catch up with those early wonders (half a million pixels overall, but the quality was really good; maybe the built-in lens did it).
-I then purchased a Kodak and wasn’t impressed with it and I went on to use quite a few bridge format cameras from Olympus and a pocket Fuji camera until I purchased a decent DSLR camera by Sony (née Minolta) in 2007.
-I then decided to pawn my Sony Alpha 100 in 2011 for the amazing Nikon D7000, a mid level SLR camera which provides really good shots for a very decent price.
+The quality was terrific considering the date, and it took digital cameras a long time to catch up with those ancient wonders (half a million pixels overall, but the quality was excellent; maybe the built-in lens did it).
+I then purchased a Kodak and wasn’t impressed with it, and I went on to use quite a few bridge format cameras from Olympus and a pocket Fuji camera until I purchased a decent DSLR camera by Sony (née Minolta) in 2007.
+I then decided to pawn my Sony Alpha 100 in 2011 for the amazing Nikon D7000, a mid-level SLR camera which provides really good shots for a very decent price.
 In December 2012, I exchanged my Nikon D7000 for a brand new Nikon D600, a full-frame SLR camera very similar to the D7000 and more affordable than the top-end Nikon D800.

 A few years later I bought the D810, a 36 MP beast.
 It’s a great camera, almost a medium format full frame job.
 Its precision and quality are absolutely amazing as in this shot of a sunflower taken last summer in the Ariège.